 Description: The course is divided into two levels.
 Level one is nine-hours and offers the essential knowledge and skills that must be mastered in order to carry, store, and use a firearm safely and effectively for personal protection outside the home.
 Students spend several hours on the range and shoot approximately 100 rounds of ammunition during level one.
 Upon completion, students may choose to attend level two, which is an additional five hours on the range and approximately 115 rounds of ammunition learning advanced shooting skills.
 Time and ammunition requirements are minimum, and may be exceeded.
 Students will receive the NRA Guide to the Basics of Personal Protection Outside The Home handbook, NRA Gun Safety Rules brochure and appropriate (level one/level two) course completion certificates(s)

 NRA Basic Concealed Carry $300 - Teaches the basic knowledge, skills and attitude necessary to carry a concealed pistol for personal defense.
-The NRA CCW Course is intended for all individuals regardless of previous shooting experience or NRA-affiliation.
+The NRA CCW Course is intended for all individuals regardless of previous shooting experience or NRA-affiliation and fulfills the training requirements for Maryland Wear and Carry.
 This instructor-led only course gives you direct instruction from an NRA-certified instructor from beginning to end and may be conducted in a classroom and on a shooting range with an Instructor.